nblo/chargingstation-data/README.md

 Here are a few steps to improve the project, but were out of scope of the capstone project
 - deal with additional columns not yet implemented in the data model (e.g. `opening_hours` or `capabilities`)
 - deal with slowly changing dimension tables (SCD)
-- implement data acquisition, batch processing and Data Warehouse Update in Airflow or AWS
+- implement data acquisition, batch processing and ETL in Airflow or AWS
+- consider advantages and disadvantages of streaming data instead of batch processing

 ## Contact